Utility Billing in New Brighton

 We were unable to obtain a read from your water meter.
 Most likely, the touchpad or radio device has become dysfunctional.
 Please contact Utility Billing at 651-638-2100 to schedule an appointment for us to replace the touchpad.

 The appointment should only take about 10 minutes, and the $125 No Read Fee will be removed from your bill.

 The City uses a meter reading service that obtains reads from the remote device installed on the outside of your home.

-– Sewer Rate: $4.65 per 1,000 gallons of water used, usage during winter quarter determines sewer charge for other quarters.
-Minimum quarterly charge of $37.20
+Sewer Rate: $4.84 per 1,000 gallons of water used.
+Usage during the winter quarter determines sewer charge for the other three quarters.
+Minimum quarterly charge of $38.72

 The City is divided into three billing districts.
 The first digit of your account number determines your billing district.

 |1||November - January|

 |2||December - February|

 It is important to note that the utility charges are the responsibility of the property owner no matter who is living there.
 It is a good idea to make sure any past due utility charges are addressed by your title company or real estate agent.